New state COVID guidance for schools brings fresh challenges to BCPS

+According to a press release from NCDHHS, schools in North Carolina will no longer be required to exclude students or staff from school because of a close contact with someone testing positive for COVID-19.

-The press release stated, “Contact tracing has been an important tool in slowing the spread of COVID-19...however, several factors at this stage of the pandemic have lessened the overall effectiveness of contact tracing in K-12 schools.”
+“Contact tracing has been an important tool in slowing the spread of COVID-19 ... however, several factors at this stage of the pandemic have lessened the overall effectiveness of contact tracing in K-12 schools,” the release said.

 Among the factors cited by NCDHHS were:

-According to the press release, the Strong Schools NC Toolkit, which provides guidance to schools navigating the pandemic, now recommends moving away from contact tracing.
-Instead, schools should focus on strategies such as masking, vaccination, boosters and testing which have been demonstrated to be more effective in reducing transmission of the virus.
+The Strong Schools NC Toolkit, which provides guidance to schools navigating the pandemic, now recommends moving away from contact tracing.
+Instead, schools should focus on strategies such as masking, vaccination, boosters and testing which have been demonstrated to be more effective in reducing transmission of the virus, the release said.

-Chae Moore, Health Education Specialist for the Burke County Health Department said the Health Department has been consistent with its messaging to BCPS on this issue.
+Chae Moore, health education specialist for the Burke County Health Department said the department has been consistent with its messaging to BCPS on this issue.

-“The priorities should be mandating masks in schools and encouraging vaccines and boosters for eligible students, faculty, and staff,” Moore explained.
-“These have been the best tools for fighting this pandemic.
+“The priorities should be mandating masks in schools and encouraging vaccines and boosters for eligible students, faculty and staff,” Moore said.
+“These have been the best tools for fighting this pandemic."

 “The limited time school nurses have in a day could be spent on tasks that are better known to have success against COVID-19, such as the importance of masks and education of the efficacy of the COVID-19 vaccines,” Moore said.

-According to Cheryl Shuffler, Public Information Officer for Burke County Public Schools, the state has given schools systems until Feb.
+According to Cheryl Shuffler, public information Officer for Burke County Public Schools, the state has given schools systems until Feb.
 21 to implement the new guidance.
-Shuffler said that BCPS Superintendent Dr. Mike Swan and Director of Nursing, Miranda Michaels will be meeting with the Burke County Health Director, Danny Scalise on Monday Feb.
-13 to develop a new plan.
+Shuffler said that BCPS Superintendent Dr. Mike Swan and Director of Nursing Miranda Michaels will be meeting with the Burke County Health Director Danny Scalise on Monday to develop a new plan.

 Shuffler said Scalise will have to approve the plans made by administration officials to adapt to the new guidance.
 However, she doesn’t expect them to have to get approval from the Burke County Public Schools Board of Education.